Remote communication is a safe and convenient way to stay connected with friends, family, colleagues, and even healthcare professionals.

 Nowadays, prioritizing mental health is more important than ever.
 Seeking therapy through online resources is a safe way to access mental health resources.

-Amwell (short for American Well) is an online telehealth platform that connects patients with providers, including therapists who offer a variety of mental health services.
+Amwell (short for American Well) is an online telehealth platform that connects people with healthcare professionals, including therapists who offer a variety of mental health services.

 Keep reading to learn how it works and whether Amwell is right for you.

-Amwell offers telemedicine services for healthcare providers and their patients.
-It makes healthcare services accessible by allowing patients to connect with their providers through live video visits.
+Amwell offers telemedicine services for healthcare professionals and their patients.
+It makes healthcare services more accessible by allowing patients to connect with their healthcare professionals through live video visits.

-Like other online platforms that connect patients with providers, Amwell offers online doctor visits, making it possible to see a doctor or another healthcare provider face-to-face without having to leave your home.
+Like other online healthcare platforms, Amwell offers online doctor visits, making it possible to see a doctor or another healthcare professional face-to-face without having to leave your home.

-Compared with other services like Talkspace that specialize in online mental health treatment, Amwell offers a broad range of health services, from urgent care needs to therapy.
+Compared with other services like Talkspace that specialize in online mental health treatment, Amwell offers a broad range of health services, from urgent care needs to mental health therapy.

 - Enrollment is simple.